57Esther/Climate-Change/README.md

    - Iris Smok, My facilitator for her help and support.
    - Oscar Bartrand, For his help and support.
    - Pri Dom, For his help and support.
    - My husband Joseph, for his daily continuous support and for testing the website across our mobile devices.
+   - The Code Institute #peer-code-review channel for feedback.
    - Slack community, as the first help to ask when I encountered a problem.

 [Back to top](https://57esther.github.io/Climate-Change/)